-Escolar’s large eyes cause them to have extremely high optical sensitivity and thrive in the deep dark waters
+The escolar’s large eyes cause it to have extremely high optical sensitivity and thrive in deep dark waters.

-- Dark brown, grey, and black body color helps it to stay camouflaged in the mesopelgic light
+- Has dark brown, grey, and black body color helps it to stay camouflaged in the mesopelgic light.

-- Lower jaw slightly projects beyond the upper – 2 pairs of fang-like teeth in the upper jaw
+- Its lower jaw slightly projects beyond the upper – 2 pairs of fang-like teeth in the upper jaw.

-Worldwide in tropical and subtropical seas [1,3]
+Found worldwide in tropical and subtropical seas.
+[1,3]

-- Likely slow moving, sit-and-wait predators that eat squid, crustaceans, and fishes (bramids, coryphaenids, scombrids, and trachipterids) [2,3,14]
+- Likely is a slow moving, sit-and-wait predator that eats squid, crustaceans, and fishes (bramids, coryphaenids, scombrids, and trachipterids).
+[2,3,14]

-- Pelagic Long line Fishery used in tropical and Pacific ocean but is prohibited within 200 miles of the U.S coast
+- There is a Pelagic longline fishery used in tropical oceans and the Pacific ocean, but is prohibited within 200 miles of the U.S coast.

 Status of the fishery

-- No specific fishery at the national or international level , incidentally caught with tuna [1,5,9], so little information on the species and stocks [5,14], although populations are thought to fluctuate.
+- There is little information on the species and stocks [5,14], although populations are thought to fluctuate.

-- In the south Atlantic Ocean a decline in mean avg. weight suggests commercial fishing may be decreasing population but status of escolar appear to be stable elsewhere, suggesting no overfishing or other major threats [1,3]
+- In the south Atlantic Ocean a decline in mean average weight suggests commercial fishing may be decreasing population but the status of escolar appear to be stable elsewhere, suggesting no overfishing or other major threats.
+[1,3]

 Potential ecosystem impacts